 Autonoma uses Playwright for web testing (Chrome, Firefox, Safari) and Appium for mobile testing (iOS and Android), with real browser and device automation.
 It is framework agnostic: React, Next.js, Vue, Angular, Flutter, React Native: the AI reads your codebase structure regardless of framework.

-Qase vs Autonoma: Feature Comparison
+Qase vs Autonoma: Where They're Actually Comparable

-| Feature | Qase | Autonoma |
+| Dimension | Qase | Autonoma |

 |---|---|---|